Assistant Professor, Older Adults & Families

 In September 2012, Dr. Matz-Costa received the John A. Hartford Geriatric Social Work Faculty Scholars Award, a two-year grant to conduct an experience sampling/ecological momentary assessment study that uses iPad minis to collect intensive daily data from adults age 65 and older.
 This project examines the subjective experience of productive activity involvement in later life and what it is about the contexts of these activities that is related to momentary or daily fluctuations in health and well-being.
 She is also a Senior Research Associate at the Sloan Center on Aging & Work where she leads (with Jacquelyn James, PhD) the Engaged as We Age research team.

-Dr. Matz-Costa has co-authored 20 scholarly articles and book chapters and numerous reports/issues briefs, earned acceptance into the Early Career Work and Family Scholars Program (2013-2014) and the National Institute on Aging (NIA)-funded Institute on Aging and Social Work (2012-2014), and currently serves on the steering committee of the Greater-Boston Encore Action Network (G-Bean) and the advisory committee of the Hartford Center of Excellence in Geriatric Social Work at Boston College.
+Dr. Matz-Costa has co-authored more than 20 scholarly articles and book chapters and numerous reports/issues briefs.
+In 2014, one of her publications was awarded the AARC/MECD Patricia B. Elmore Award for Outstanding Research in Measurement and Evaluation.
+Dr. Matz- Costa earned acceptance into the Early Career Work and Family Scholars Program (2013-2014) and the National Institute on Aging (NIA)-funded Institute on Aging and Social Work (2012-2014), and currently serves on the board of the Encore Boston Network and the advisory committee of the Hartford Center of Excellence in Geriatric Social Work at Boston College.
 Dr. Matz-Costa has facilitated working partnerships with several Boston-area community organizations including ReServe Greater Boston, Discovering What’s Next, and Generations Inc.